magmo/developer-handbook/ethereum-nonces.md

 One complication to consider when crafting an ethereum DApp concerns the nature of the nonces that must be included in each transaction.
 A [nonce](https://en.wikipedia.org/wiki/Cryptographic_nonce) is a word (or in this case, a number) that is used only once, and the concept plays an important role in preventing the verification of *fraudulent* transactions, by ensuring that all transactions originating from a given address are unique.

+## What you need to know
+Nonces must be consecutive integers, and this seems to limit the rate at which you can send transactions from a single account.

+## Why does it work like this?

-For example, if I try to re-announce a transaction that previously benefited my address, it will be marked invalid.
+If I try to re-announce a transaction that (for example) previously benefited my address, it will be marked invalid.
 A new transaction would need to be generated and signed with a new nonce.

 The simplest way to keep track of nonces is to use a consecutively incrementing integer.
 That way, if a miner ecounters a transaction with nonce of '2', but can see that a transaction with a greater nonce '3' has already been mined, they will reject it.